 We like to serve Creamy Tortellini Sausage Soup with slices of crusty Italian bread for dipping into the tomato broth.

-Refrigerate any leftovers in tightly covered containers within 2 hours.
-The soup will keep well in the fridge for 3-4 days.
+To Store Leftovers: Refrigerate the soup in a tightly covered container within 2 hours.
+It will keep well in the fridge for 3-4 days.

-• Can I make this soup ahead?
-While the soup does reheat nicely as leftovers when fully prepared, I suggest a staged cooking approach if you’re specifically making it to serve at another time.
+While the soup reheats nicely as leftovers, I recommend a staged cooking approach if you’re specifically making it to serve at another time.

 overhead photo of a creamy tortellini sausage soup in a blue rimmed white bowl next to a wooden serving paddle with slices of bread and a bowl of parmesan cheese